PixelBotGeneralAccess/Pixel-bots-ANU/README.md

 ## Project Requirements

-There are two major tasks in the Input team’s project.
+There are two major tasks in the Input team’s project portfolio.
 One is to develop the app on an Android tablet such that children can draw an image on it.
-Another is to develop a software to plan every robot’s path to form the shape drawn on the tablet.
+Another is to develop software that plans every robot’s path to form the shape that is drawn on the tablet.
 The proof-of-concept column shows the requirements which are necessary for the proof-of-concept at the end of the semester (as this project will likely take the whole year).
 These are the highest priority to be completed, but we will attempt to complete as many of the goals as possible in the time frame.

 We analysed and ranked the importance of customer requirements using weighted pairwise analysis.
 These requirements, ranked from most important to least, are as follows:
 1. Able to sketch a shape on the app;